Updated: October 16, 2022

 That said, renters insurance will not cover all of your possessions.
 Any particularly expensive possessions, such as expensive computers and jewelry, may require you to pay for additional coverage.
 You will have to specify each of these objects when applying for renters insurance.

-The insurance company will give you a quote, explaining what is covered and what requires extra cover.
+The insurance company will give you a quote, explaining what is covered and what requires extra coverage.
 While the extra cover will not cost a huge amount, the more luxury possessions you have, the more it will add up.

 Do you need renters insurance?